4Geeks logo

 Casting (parsing) Data-Types

-Javascript is so flexible that you don’t have to pay much attention to data types.
+JavaScript is so flexible that you don't have to pay much attention to data types.
 Python does not like that...
-In Python, you will get used to casting variables and converting them in between data-types.
+In Python, you will get used to casting variables and converting them between other data-types.

 Printing Values

-Python has "print" for writing either into a document or into the console.
-Remember that, since Python, like any other back-end language; runs before the preload event, and it does not have access to the Javascript console.
+Python has print() for writing either into the console.
+Remember that, since Python (like any other back-end language) runs before the preload event, and it does not have access to the JavaScript console.

 The Lambda Function vs Arrow Function

-Finally, in ES2015, Javascript included the "arrow functions."
-That is a very easy and light way to declare and use functions.
-Python, on the other hand, has something similar called "lambda" functions that basically let you use little inline anonymous functions as shortcuts.
+Finally, in ES2015, JavaScript included the "arrow functions."
+It's a very easy and light way to declare and use functions.
+Python, on the other hand, has something similar called lambda functions that basically let you use little inline anonymous functions as shortcuts.

 📺 Here is a weird but amazing video explaining lambda functions: https://www.youtube.com/watch?v=25ovCm9jKfA